BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/gh-pages.md

 {% include head.html %}

-# Using gh-pages
+# Creating a website for a repository using gh-pages

 Each repository can have a website associated with it using GitHubs gh-pages.
 This allows for websites to easily be built using Markdown.
+The gh-pages website lives in a separate root branch of the repository.
+This can be setup via:

 ```
 $ git checkout --orphan gh-pages